-- 22.3 Scheme Property which is not cash (or other assets dealt with in Section 22.4) or a contingent liability transaction shall be valued as follows: - 22.3.1 units or shares in a collective investment scheme: - 22.3.2 if a single price for buying and selling units is quoted, at the most recent such price; or - 22.3.3 if separate buying or selling prices are quoted, at the average of the two prices provided the buying price has been reduced by any initial charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - 22.3.4 if no price or no recent price exists, at a price which in the opinion of the ACD is fair and reasonable; - 22.3.5 any other transferable security: - 22.3.6 if a single price for buying and selling the security is quoted, at that price; or - 22.3.7 if separate buying and selling prices are quoted, the average of those two prices; or - 22.3.8 if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which in the opinion of the ACD reflects a fair and reasonable price for that investment; - 22.3.9 property other than that described in Sections 22.3.1 and 22.3.5 above: - 22.3.10 at a value which, in the opinion of the ACD, represents a fair and reasonable mid-market price. - 22.4 Cash and amounts held in current and deposit accounts and in other time-related deposits shall be valued at their nominal values. - 22.5 Property which is a contingent liability transaction shall be treated as follows:

-if it is a written option (and the premium for writing the option has become part of the Scheme Property), the amount of the net valuation of premium receivable shall be deducted.

-if it is an off-exchange future, it will be included at the net value of closing out in accordance with a valuation method agreed between the ACD and the Depositary; if the property is an off-exchange derivative, it will be included at a valuation method agreed between the ACD and Depositary;
+- 22.2 All the Scheme Property (including receivables) of the Company is to be included, subject to the following provisions. - 22.3 Scheme Property which is not cash (or other assets dealt with in Section 22.4 or a contingent liability transaction shall be valued as follows: - 22.3.1 units or shares in a collective investment scheme: - 22.3.1.1 if a single price for buying and selling units is quoted, at the most recent such price; or - 22.3.1.2 if separate buying or selling prices are quoted, at the average of the two prices provided the buying price has been reduced by any preliminary charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - 22.3.1.3 if in the opinion of the ACD , the price obtained is unreliable or no recent traded price is available or if the most recent price available does not reflect the ACD's best estimate of the value, at a value which , in the opinion of the ACD, is fair and reasonable; and - 22.3.2 any other transferable security: - 22.3.2.1 if a single price for buying and selling the security is quoted, at that price; or - 22.3.2.2 if separate buying and selling prices are quoted, the average of those two prices; or - 22.3.2.3 if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which in the opinion of the ACD reflects a fair and reasonable price for that investment; - 22.3.3 property other than that described in 22.3.1 and 22.3.2 above: - 22.3.3.1 at a value which, in the opinion of the ACD, represents a fair and reasonable mid-market price. - 22.4 Cash and amounts held in current and deposit accounts and in other timerelated deposits shall be valued at their nominal values. - 22.5 Property which is a contingent liability transaction shall be treated as follows: - 22.5.1 if it is a written option (and the premium for writing the option has become part of the Scheme Property), the amount of the net valuation of premium receivable shall be deducted. - 22.5.2 if it is an off-exchange future, it will be included at the net value of closing out in accordance with a valuation method agreed between the ACD and the Depositary; - 22.5.3 if the property is an off-exchange derivative, it will be included at a valuation method agreed between the ACD and Depositary;